edxz7/GameTreeSolver-N-puzzle-game-Artificial-Inteligence/README.md

 a = list(random.sample(range(n*n),n*n))
 blocks = [[a[n*i+j] for j in range(n)] for i in range(n) ]
 ```
-where n sets the size of the board **or** you can create your own files in .txt and save them in the source_data folder.
+where n sets the size of the board.
+If you choose this option you only need change the value of n **or** you can create your own files in .txt and save them in the source_data folder.
 To solve those board you can use the following part of the code (also include in solver.py):

 (a snippet of the code inside solver.py)
 ```python